-Fatemeh Aman is a non-resident Senior fellow with the Atlantic Council’s South Asia Center, Washington D.C.
-A policial analyst who has been writing on Iran, Afghanistan and South Asia for over 17 years.
+Fatemeh Aman is a non-resident Senior Fellow with the Atlantic Council’s South Asia Center, Washington D.C.
+A political analyst who has been writing on Iran, Afghanistan, and South Asia for over 17 years.

 GVS: What was your perception about Pakistan before your trip?

 Fatemeh Aman: I had a negative perception of Pakistan which is now embarrassing to admit.
 Why embarrassing?
 Because those perceptions are not from an ordinary person, who has never been to the south Asian region but from somebody, who writes about the area.

 Pakistan is associated with extremism, hostage-taking, killing of journalists, of stoning, gang rape as a punishment, atomic bomb, and of having been through four wars with India.
 Then there is Malala Yousafzai, a sympathetic young woman who was almost killed by the Taliban due to her desire to educate herself.